Primordial Black Holes from Supercooled Phase Transitions: PBH FORMATION

 where $r(t;t')$ is the comoving radius of a bubble which nucleated at time $t'$ and expanded at speed of light until $t$

 The above equation neglects the comoving bubble radius at nucleation.
 In Figs.~\ref{fig:EOS} and \ref{fig:rho_evolution} we show, using Eq.~\eqref{eq:rho_R_text}, the evolution of the equation of state $\omega$ and energy densities $\rho_{\rm R}$, $\rho_{\rm V}$ of a Hubble patch in which bubbles start nucleating later than the background.
 The larger $t_{n_i}$ in Eq.~\eqref{eq:F_vacuum_fraction_text}, the later nucleation begins, and the denser with respect to the background the patch becomes after percolation.
-If the over-density, $\delta(t;t_{n_i})$, of a lately-nucleated Hubble patch with respect to the background is larger than the critical threshold \cite{Carr:1975qj,Musco:2012au}
+If the over-density, $\delta(t;t_{n_i})$, of a lately-nucleated Hubble patch with respect to the background is larger than the critical threshold \cite{Carr:1975qj}

-then this ``late" Hubble patch collapses into a PBH.
-Here $\rho_R^{\rm late}(t;t_{n_i})$ denotes the radiation energy density at time $t$, in a patch in which the first nucleation event occurs at a time $t_{n_i}$.
-On the other hand, $\rho_R^{\rm bkg}(t)\equiv \rho_R(t;t_c)$ represents the background (average) radiation energy density, where nucleation may initiate as early as the time $t_c$ when the phase transition becomes energetically permitted.
+then this late Hubble patch collapses into a PBH.
+Here $\rho_{\rm tot}(t;t_{n_i})$ denotes the total energy density at time $t$, in a late patch in which the first nucleation event occurs at a time $t_{n_i}$.
+On the other hand, $\rho_{\rm tot}^{\rm bkg}(t)\equiv \rho_{\rm tot}(t;t_c)$ represents the background (average) energy density, where nucleation may initiate as early as the time $t_c$ when the phase transition becomes energetically permitted.